Notice of Change to MasterCard Rules for Cardholder Liability for Unauthorized Transfers

 Important message regarding debit cards

-Due to a recent increase in fraud, we have Delaware, Nebraska, Texas, and Georgia blocked so that only pin-based transactions will be approved.
+Due to a recent increase in fraud, we have California, Florida, Georgia, Illinois, Nebraska, and Texas blocked so that only pin-based transactions will be approved.
 Your card cannot be used as a credit card while in those states.

 We will continue to monitor this situation and will let you know when the block has been lifted.
 Thank you, in advance, for your understanding.